soxueren/atsd/portals/creating-and-assigning-portals.md

 https://ATSD_HOSTNAME:8443/portal/111.xhtml?entity=nurswgvml013
 ```

-The above link passes `entity` parameter to a template portal which substitutes all `${entity}` placeholders in the portal configuration text.
+The above link passes the `entity` parameter to a template portal which substitutes all `${entity}` placeholders in the portal configuration text.

 ```ls
 [widget]